DhruvAhlawat/Machine-Learning/README.md

 To start the training process, create an object of the class and then call the function Unnormalized or Normalized RegressionTrain, and pass the parameters as given. alpha corresponds to the training step during gradient descent, and regularization Factor is the factor used for regularizing the terms to prevent overfitting.

 to predict using the model, use the predict function.

+an example usage is provided for the kaggle's titanic competition dataset